-The Fish was a sacred being.
-Fish are found among the venerated pictures and sculptured works of the Buddhists, Egyptians, Babylonians, Assyrians, Phœnicians.
-There is a Buddhist emblem of the quadruple deity.
-The rudimentary fig-leaf at the summit is the triad or male feature.
-The fish yield in a fauning bias for the yoni and female person.
-Imagine an Oriental priest expounding the mystery of the Godhead and unfolding the holy Trinity.
-While pointing to the above figure as the visible expression thereof, he might say leaving out one person, as many Christians do-" There are three that bear witness in earth-the spirit, the water, and the blood-and these three agree in one" (1 John v.
-8).
+THE Fish was a sacred being.
+Fish are found among the venerated pictures and sculptured works of the Buddhists, Egyptians, Babylonians, Assyrians, pointing to the above figure as the visible expression thereof, he might say-leaving out one person, as many Christians do-"There are three that bear witness in earth-the spirit, the water, and the blood-and these three agree in one" (I. John v, 8).
 That one may be the yoni, though it be not named, neither would he name the fig-leaf triad, or fish, but all would understand that figurative language says one thing and means two or more.